richardli/gatesweb/docs/country_selection/Nigeria/FP_CUSM_W_MOD.md

 ---
 # Modern Contraceptive Prevalence Rate

-This Indicator represents the percentage of currently married or in union women who ever used any modern method of contraception
+This Indicator represents the percentage of currently married or in union women currently using any modern method of contraception.

 ## Prevalance map

 <div style="width: 95%; display:grid; grid-template-columns: repeat(2, 1fr); gap: 0px; text-align:center; font-weight:bold;x">